fmaguire/Maths-Notes/Dot product.md

 ### Cauchy-Schwartz inequality

 Definition:
-- Length of the sum of two vectors is less than or equal to the sum of the lengths of the vectors
+- Norm of the dot product of two vectors is less than or equal to the dot product of the norms of the vectors
 - \(|\vec{a} . \vec{b}| \leq ||\vec{a}|| . ||\vec{b}\)
 - \(|vec{a} . \vec{b}| = ||\vec{a}|| . ||\vec{b}|| \iff \vec{a} = c\vec{b}\) i.e. collinear